 Joseph Flahiff has more than 15 years' experience in agile and traditional project management.
 For the past five years he has managed exclusively agile projects in enterprise organizations.
 Currently he works for a multistate health insurance company, providing agile project management and training for a three-year $20 million project that coordinates the work of more than 100 team members.
 He is certified as a Project Management Professional, Six Sigma Green Belt and Scrum Professional, and lectures internationally on agile and waterfall integration.
 In May 2011 he will speak on that topic at the PMI Global Congress in Dublin, Ireland.
-Video, posts and free resources about current trends in enterprise agile project management may be found at his Whitewater Projects
+Video, posts and free resources about current trends in enterprise agile project management may be found at his Whitewater Projects blog.

 You probably have heard of agile project management from your IT department.
 You may have heard things like, "It is a new approach to doing IT projects that is better, faster and cheaper, and will guarantee you results."
 Or you may have heard things like "Agile projects don't need documentation," or "Agile projects don't have to follow a plan."

 Are these claims true?
 What is this agile thing?
 When is it right or not right to use?

 Agile project management is individuals working together to create working software in close collaboration with their customers, and responding quickly and easily to those customers' changing needs.

 Traditional projects follow a pattern: defining requirements, documenting designs, building and testing what was designed, and releasing it all at once.
 This is often, in agile circles at least, referred to as "waterfall" project management.(See "Agile project management frameworks").
 Most of the time when people say they are using agile, they mean that they are biting off very small pieces of the project scope and delivering them very quickly (every two to four weeks) in such a way that these small pieces can be put into production and feedback can be gained for the next round.
 This is the most strikingly visible difference between agile and traditional projects: many small releases versus one release.